Oneflow-Inc/oneflow-documentation/en/docs/quick_start/lenet_mnist.md

   check_point.save('./lenet_models_1')
 ```

-When save successfully, we will get a ** path ** called "lenet_models_1".
-This directory included directories and files corresponding with the model parameters.
+After model saved successfully, we will get a **folder** called "lenet_models_1".
+This folder contains directories and files corresponding with the model parameters.

-### Loading models
+### Model loading

-During the evaluation or prediction, we can use `oneflow.train.CheckPoint.load` to load the existing parameters ofmodel.
+During the evaluation or prediction, we can use `oneflow.train.CheckPoint.load` to load the existing parameters of model.
 For example:

 ```python
 if __name__ == '__main__':